aryan-gupta/Quadrino/README.md

 ## Acknowledgments
 * Thank you [Joop Brokking](http://http://www.brokking.net)
+* Thank you Michael Ajazi for typing a 3
 * Thanks for all my friends that gave me inspiration and ideas
 * Thanks to anyone else that may have slipped my mind